 This paper will define war as an organized, large scale, violent conflict among two or more opposing factions.
 War is both the conflict and the state or period of armed hostility in which it occurs.
 It may be formally declared or undeclared.
 War may consist either of soldiers, conscripted or volunteered, fighting in an organized force, or it may contain guerrilla or irregular armies and resistance fighters.
 War proper is differentiated from tribal warfare or feuds between two tribes or families in that it is generally large-scale and state-organized.
-War is not a conflict of dungeon crawling or planetary exploration, and it urban conflict, though it may sometimes occur in urban settings.
+War is not a conflict of dungeon crawling or planetary exploration, one is it urban conflict, though it may sometimes occur in urban settings.
 We will not consider abstract struggles such as the War on Drugs, which can hardly be considered wars as defined above.
-War games may also depict the actions of a single individual or small group of soldiers within a larger conflict as well as the movements of large armies.
+War games may also depict the actions of a single individual